 Give it a try!
 You will relish this for sure!

-If you east just this pancake alone, it does taste similar to the western pancakes.
+If you eat just this pancake alone, it does taste similar to Western pancakes.
 But the dipping sauce is a beautiful blend of multiple layers of taste.
-The sauce does taste, hot, spicy and sweet with the hint of ginger.
+The sauce tastes hot, spicy, and sweet, with a hint of ginger.

 What to serve with?

 The soy dipping sauce is the authentic side dish to this veggie breakfast.
-But ideally, everything that goes along with American pancakes will suits this Korean version as well.
+But ideally, everything that goes along with American pancakes will also suit this Korean version.

-The zucchini added to these pancakes makes it tasty and soft, and crispy at the same time.
+The zucchini added to these pancakes makes them tasty, soft, and crispy at the same time.

-Here, I have added a just few drizzles of cooking oil to the pan, just to cut down calories from my breakfast.
-But it really tastes delicious when it gets cooked with a blob of butter.
+I added just a few drizzles of cooking oil to make this dish lighter.
+But it tastes delicious when it gets cooked with a blob of butter.
 This is just my suggestion and go with your own choice.

-If you are looking for other pancake recipes, then you may look into Oats n wheat pancake, Vegetable Pancake Balls, Instant Banana Pancake, and more Breakfast recipes.
+If you are looking for other pancake recipes, you may look into Vegetable Pancake Balls, Instant Banana Pancake, and more Breakfast recipes.

 Wash and clean zucchini and grate.

-In a mixing bowl, add a cup of all-purpose flour, 3 tablespoons of corn starch, ½ cup of water.
+Add a cup of all-purpose flour, three tablespoons of cornstarch, and ½ cup of water in a mixing bowl.

 Whisk it until everything blends together well.